This post contains affiliate links. Thanks for keeping my creativity afloat.

 One of the first things we got rid of around the house was paper towels.
 We would go through these like water, especially since we had a puppy at that time!
 Getting rid of paper towels while potty training a puppy makes perfect sense right?
 Well, that was the hardest trial, and we made it through.
 We haven't bought a roll of paper towels in almost a year (money saver)!

 When we moved into our house last fall, I bought all new linens, and we had kept the old mismatched ones.
 Now, we use those as rags for anything and everything (yes, even dog poop).
-Our friends ask us if we are going to put our kids in cloth diapers because of this... still out for debate.
+I have nice microfiber reusable rags that are specifically for the kitchen.
+I love them.
+On a related note, our friends ask us if we are going to put our kids in cloth diapers because of this... still out for debate.

 Trade dryer sheets for reusable dryer balls